 Find the person you want to send money to

-Enter the email address, phone number or $cashtag of the person you want to send money to.
-Your recipient isn’t required to have a Cash App account; as long as you have their email address or phone number, you can use Cash App to transfer them money.
+Enter the email address, phone number or $Cashtag of the person you want to send money to.
+Your recipient isn’t required to have a Cash App account; as long as you have their email address or phone number, you can use Cash App to transfer money to them.
 It’s important to note that if your recipient doesn’t accept the money within 14 days, the transfer will expire.

 Complete the transfer

 Enter a short note on what the payment is for—maybe you’re paying someone back for movie tickets, for example—and tap “Pay” again to complete the transfer.